epochjs/epoch/README.md

 #### Pie

-Pie charts are useful for displaying the relative sizes of various categories.
+Pie charts are useful for displaying the relative sizes of various data points.
 To begin, let's take a look at the data format used by Epoch's pie chart implementation: